MichelBoucey/hs-static-bin/ReadMe.md

 [user@box hs-static-bin] $ make image
 ```

-_N.B._ : 1°/ A single build is normally enough, 2°/ You will never have to login into it.
+_N.B._ : 1°/ A single build is normally enough, until you have to change `GHC` or `Cabal` version, 2°/ You will never have to login into it.

 ### 2.2.
 Building the Haskell binary artifact